input-output-hk/plutus-pioneer-program/code/week02/README.md

 ## Example 4 - Typed

-It was mentioned at the beginning of the lecture, this is low-level Plutus and in reality, noone will write validation functions like this.
+It was mentioned at the beginning of the lecture, this is low-level Plutus and in reality, no-one will write validation functions like this.

-Now we will see how it is actuall done.
+Now we will see how it is actually done.

 Even though the *Data* type is powerful and you can encode all sorts of data into it, it doesn't really feel like Haskell.
 It is almost like you are writing in an untyped language like Javascript or Python.
 It is just a like a blob of data, it can contain anything so you don't really have any type safety.
 You will always need to check, for example, if you are expecting an integer that you are indeed given an integer.

 We would rather use more specific data types that are tailored to the business logic.

 This is indeed possible with so-called Typed Validators.
-What this means is that we can replace the occurences of *Data* in the mkValidator signature with more suitable types.
+What this means is that we can replace the occurrences of *Data* in the mkValidator signature with more suitable types.

 ```haskell
 mkValidator :: Data -> Data -> Data -> ()